kubeflow/website/content/en/docs/components/pipelines/sdk/build-pipeline.md

 ### Compile and run your pipeline

-After defining the pipeline in Python as described in the preceding section, use the following instructions to compile the pipeline and submit it to the Kubeflow Pipelines service.
+After defining the pipeline in Python as described in the preceding section, use one of the following instructions to compile the pipeline and submit it to the Kubeflow Pipelines service.

+#### Option 1: Compile and then upload in UI

 1. Run the following to compile your pipeline and save it as `pipeline.yaml`.